 - Quantify costs, benefits, and other impacts associated with continued deployment and growth of U.S. wind power; and

-- Identify actions and future achievements that could support continued growth in the use.
+- Identify actions and future achievements that could support continued growth in the use of wind energy.

 Key Findings of the Wind Vision Report: